 In Pigeon Forge or Sevierville, I would set boundaries differently.
 I would instruct the kids to stay where they are supposed to be.

-For instance, I wouldn’t hesitate to give them freedom to explore The Island or one of the outlet malls or even some of the larger strip malls or areas.
+For instance, I wouldn’t hesitate to give them the freedom to explore The Island in Pigeon Forge or one of the outlet malls or even some of the larger strip malls or areas.

-But if I caught them trying to cross from one side of the strip to the other?
+But if I caught them trying to cross from one side of the Parkway to the other?
 They’d wish a car got them before I did.

 There have been in recent years, at least anecdotally, a rise in wilder behavior in Pigeon Forge.
 Not that there hasn’t always been some of that, it just seems like there’s been more recently.